A ginormous number of people don’t travel.

 It’s not that they can’t travel.

-They’re held back by their own personal beliefs.
-The way they think about the world and themselves keeps them from chasing their dreams.
+Instead, they are held back by their own beliefs.
+These limiting thoughts about the world and themselves prevent others from chasing their dreams.

 Thankfully, their negative beliefs aren’t true.